 CCA One Care is a One Care: MassHealth plus Medicare plan.
-A One Care plan is made up of healthcare provider, hospitals, pharmacies, providers of Long-term Services and Supports (LTSS), and other healthcare providers.
-In a One Care plan, a care partner will work with you to develop a plan that meets your specific health needs.
-A care partner will also help you manage all your providers, services, and supports.
+A One Care plan is made up of healthcare providers, hospitals, pharmacies, providers of Long-term Services and Supports (LTSS), mental health providers, substance use disorder providers, community based organizations that can assist with health related social needs, and other health care providers.
+In a One Care plan, a Care Partner will work with you to develop a plan that meets your specific health needs.
+A Care Partner will also help you manage all your providers, services, and supports.
 They all work together to give you the care you need.